 The Company's interim unaudited condensed consolidated financial statements included in this Quarterly Report on Form 10-Q (this "Quarterly Report") have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP") and pursuant to the rules and regulations of the U.S. Securities and Exchange Commission ("SEC").
 In the opinion of the Company's management, all adjustments (consisting of normal recurring adjustments and reclassifications and non-recurring adjustments) necessary to present fairly our results of operations for the three and six months ended December 31, 2018 and 2017 and cash flows for the six months ended December 31, 2018 and 2017 and our financial position at December 31, 2018 have been made.
-The Company's results of operations for the three and six months ended December 31, 2018 have been made.
-The Company's results of operations for the three and six months ended December 31, 2018 have been made.
-The Company's results of operations for the three and six month ended December 31, 2018 have been made.
-The Company's results of operations for the three and six months ended December 31, 2018 have been made.
-The Company's results of operations for the three and six months ended December 31, 2018 have been made.
+The Company's results of operations for the three and six months ended December 31, 2018 are not necessarily indicative of the operating results to be expected for the full year.